xDemu/Donut-Duper/README.md

 #### Is this bannable?

-No, no this dupe is undetectable and its still unpatched
+No, no this dupe is undetectable and its still unpatched^

+## Whats the version

+The version is fabric 1.20.4, but i have more versions in my discord